polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-programmatically.md

     ]
 ```

-This component does not use all primitive that Polyaxon exposes, but the same logic should be used to include additional sections.
+This component does not use all sections that Polyaxon exposes, but similar logic should be used to include additional sections.

 ```python
 from polyaxon import types